-To conduct a more effective ability transfer, our idea is to learn and extract the ``\emph{ability-specific weights}'' that preserves the knowledge about specific abilities for the LLM.
-If such ability-specific and language-specific weights could be decomposed, it is achievable to transfer the required abilities into target languages by just combining the corresponding weights, even building a multi-lingual ability-enhanced LLM like building blocks.
-Based on this idea, in this paper, we propose a \textbf{M}ulti-lingual \textbf{A}bility \textbf{E}xtraction and \textbf{T}ransfer approach, named as \textbf{MAET}.
-Specifically, our approach consists of two major stages, \ie ability extraction and transfer stage.
-In the extraction stage, we first locate the abilities-related neurons and leverage related corpus in a reference language to continually pre-train the LLM on these identified neurons.
-Then, based on the LLM trained on the general corpus, we devise the formula to extract the ability-specific weights.
-In the transfer stage, we utilize the ability-related weights to select related parameter tensors, and design a specific model merging strategy by interpolating linguistic and ability-specific weights.
-In our approach, we only need ability-specific corpus from any rich-resource language and general multi-lingual corpus, which can effectively mitigate the data scarcity issues in low-resource languages.
+To conduct a more effective ability transfer, our idea is to learn and extract the ``\emph{ability-related weights}'' that preserves the knowledge about specific abilities for the LLM.
+If such ability-related and language-related weights could be decomposed, it is achievable to transfer the required abilities into target languages by just combining the corresponding weights, even building a multi-lingual ability-enhanced LLM like building blocks.
+Based on this idea, in this paper, we propose a \textbf{M}ulti-lingual \textbf{A}bilities \textbf{E}xtraction and \textbf{C}ombination approach, named as \textbf{MAEC}.
+Concretely, our approach consists of two major stages, \ie ability extracting and combining stage.
+In the extracting stage, we locate the abilities-related neurons and leverage the related corpus in a reference language to continually pre-train the LLM on the identified neurons.
+Then, based on the LLM trained on the general corpus, we devise a formula to extract the ability-related weights.
+In the combining stage, we utilize the ability-related weights to select related tensors, and design a specific merging strategy by interpolating linguistic and ability-related weights.
+As shown in Figure~\ref{fig-intro}, MAEC only needs ability-related corpus from any rich-resource language and multi-lingual general corpus, efficiently mitigating the data scarcity issues in low-resource languages.

-To assess the effectiveness of our approach, we conduct the evaluation based on two comprehensive reasoning benchmarks, namely Multi-lingual Grade School Math (MGSM)~\citep{mgsm} and science tasks from multi-lingual MMLU~\citep{okapi} as the evaluation benchmarks.
-According to the evaluation results, the proposed approach MAET outperforms other competitive baseline methods (\eg continual pre-training~\citep{cpt} and model merging methods with task vectors~\citep{task_vector}, achieving the 9.1\% relative improvement upon the backbone LLM.
-In addition, our approach can work well with relatively fewer training data, demonstrating an improved efficiency in practice.
-In conclusion, our contribution can be summarized as follows,
+To assess the effectiveness of our approach, we conduct the evaluation based on two complex and comprehensive reasoning benchmarks, \ie Multi-lingual Grade School Math (MGSM)~\cite{mgsm} and science tasks from multi-lingual MMLU~\cite{okapi} as the evaluation benchmarks.
+According to the evaluation results, with only training the specific LLM neurons on a small amount of data, the proposed approach MAEC outperforms other competitive baseline methods (\eg continual pre-training~\cite{cpt} and model merging methods with task vectors~\cite{task_vector}, achieving the 10\% relative improvement compared to the base LLM.

-(1) Our research has found that advanced abilities can be extracted from the single-lingual corpus and transferred across languages without the multi-lingual ability-related corpus, enabling to efficiently empower LLMs with special advanced abilities.